Mavis107/Multi-scale_attention_network/README.md

 ### Inference
-Use the trained model to make predictions:
+Use the trained model to make predictions on new data by running the following command:

 ```bash
 python inference.py \